 - Veterinary Homeopathy: A system for treating diseases in pets that focuses on administering small doses of a drug that stimulates the immune system and promotes self-healing.

-- Animal Naturopathy: A field of alternative pet health that focuses on natural remedies to achieve balance between nutrition, exercise and diet for your dog or cat.
+- Animal Naturopathy: A field of alternative pet health that focuses on natural remedies to achieve a balance between nutrition, exercise, and diet for your dog or cat.

 With this add-on, you can take advantage of these holistic veterinary options for your dog or cat.

 If you’re looking for more information about medical insurance for pets and the coverage a Trupanion policy provides, visit our Pet Health Insurance FAQ page!